Beloth/Ostston-Work/Notes/Next Session.md

 ### Map Room

+They will attempt to set fire to the room to burn all evidence.
+* Party gave 10minutes to get what every they can out
+  * Every minute 3 minutes in the room make a CON Saving throw
+    * 1st DC 10
+    * 2nd DC 13
+    * 3rd DC 15
+    * 4th DC 20
+  * If failed overcome with heat/smoke.
+    * THe party has 1 minute to get the member out before 1 failed death saving throw.
+* Can attempt to put the fire out.
+  * Fire has a DC of 15.
+    * Spell has score 5 per level
+    * Water has score 3
+    * Patting out with cloak etc has 1
 * Map of a forest with a lake in the centre.
   * Blackpine forest
   * Code Book (Players Hand book)